 Some unknown entity plays the piano, as piano music has been heard coming from the ballroom, when no one living was there.

+Perhaps.
 While no professional paranormal investigations have taken place, many witnesses over the years have reported the above manifestations.
 However, sometimes huge renovations cause the spirits to go on a holiday, and/or become temporarily dormant.
 Sometimes they reappear; sometimes not.